 In addition, we own rights to intellectual property on a biodefense technology relating to the development of protective agents against radiation exposure, which we refer to as TNX-701.
 We have begun nonclinical research and development on TNX-701.
-Similar to the regulatory pathway intended for TNX-801, we plan to develop TNX-701 under the Animal Rule.
+We plan to develop TNX-701 under the Animal Rule.
 We expect significant reduction in development costs and risks compared to the development of other NCEs or new biologic candidates.